jeancahu/GTFS_shapes_editor_JS/README.md

 ]
 ```

-Shapeeditor needs authentication to push data in database, define the LOGIN\_URL variable to know where redirect visitor when they are not logged.
+Shapeeditor needs authentication to push data to database, define the LOGIN\_URL variable to know where redirect visitor when they are not logged.

 ```python
 LOGIN_URL='/admin/login/'